Parenting a teenage girl is not for the faint of heart. And it comes with all sorts of new rules!

 I have put together this partial list of things I have learned.
 It is by no means a complete list, because I don't have the grey matter to devote to all the nuances of parenting a teenage girl, and because the rules are always changing.
 Today, they are as follows:

-1. A drawer full of clean jeans are useless when they are not "the" jeans.
+1. A drawer full of clean jeans are useless when they are not the jeans.
 You know the ones she means.
 Oh, wait.
 No you don't because you never pay attention to anything.
 Oh my God.

 3. Unlike last year when socks were technicolor and always worn mis-matched, socks must now match exactly and come only in black.
 And she shouldn't have to spell this out because you should have kept up.
-Honestly.
+Seriously.

 4. Don't tell her that her hair looks great when anyone with eyes can clearly see that part of it is too "bumpy."

 5. You can never own enough phone chargers or earbuds.
 And she has no idea where they went but her phone is on 3% and now is not the time to address this, Mom.

 I know you're not supposed to mix wine and Advil, but most days, I seem to need to.
 I love my daughter, but of course, I was never like this as a teen.
 I'm sure of it.